 Experience the Vineyard

-Hiking, Biking and Wildlife
+Hiking, Biking, Rock Climbing and Wildlife

-"The Cowiche Canyon Trail is a great location for finding Lazuli Bunting, Bullock's Oriole, Black-headed Grosbeak, and Yellow-breasted Chat.
+Bird Watching: "The Cowiche Canyon Trail is a great location for finding Lazuli Bunting, Bullock's Oriole, Black-headed Grosbeak, and Yellow-breasted Chat.
 It is also a very quiet location with little man-made noise intrusions and the steep walls confine the birds in a very narrow band.
 Late May through early June features the prime period for claiming territories, the birds will be most vocal and visible at this time.
 Chats, Orioles, and Grosbeaks are usually found within the first three bridges...with additional individuals added as we go farther.
 This year, we didn't find a Bunting until bridge six.
 Probably went by more but they are small and have rather weak high pitched calls.
 Plus they prefer a drier habitat lingering just behind the riparian band.

 Rock Wrens and Canyon Wrens are also vocal along the trail at this time of year.
 Frequently, they will be high on the walls or on the rim.
 Turkey Vultures and Ravens cruise by if one remembers to look up.
 Common Nighthawks were seen this year and every year brings Swallows...both Violet-green and Cliff nest heavily there.